 Full recovery from blepharoplasty usually takes 1-2 weeks.
-Patients that experience mild discomfort after the procedure may effectively manage the pain with oral medication.
+San Diego patients that experience mild discomfort after the procedure may effectively manage the pain with oral medication.
 Bruising and swelling are common around the eyes after blepharoplasty and subside within a week or two.

 What about Results?